NickDeFreece/gdnsu/README.md

 	pwd      : The password assigned to the host.
 Found in the DDNS console. email    : Your email address.
-Used in the UserAgent string in the request headers. logging  : Must be either "True" or "False", depending on if you want gdnsu to log to a file (./gdnsu.log) lastIP   : Leave this blank, but it doesn't really matter.
+Used in the UserAgent string in the request headers. logging  : Must be either "True" or "False", depending on if you want gdnsu to log to a file (./gdnsu.log) lastIP   : Leave this blank.
+Used to check if we need to send an update.
 Will be updated automatically by the program.
-	           Used to check if your IP has changed.
 	           Edit this field to force the script to send an update to your DDNS host.
+Don't be surprised if you get a 'no change' response though.
+Check your DDNS console to see if the IP already matches.